ashdnazg/ashdnazg.github.io/projects.md

 ___

 {% include project-github.html name="Pyreshark" github="ashdnazg/pyreshark" %}
 A [Wireshark](//www.wireshark.org/) plugin providing a simple interface for writing packet dissectors in python.
+Not a game but quite neat.

 ___